Treating outlaws and violating the law: common practice for Craig's first doctors

 According to a family history compiled in the 1980s by five surviving female members of the family for the Museum of Northwest Colorado, Downs was born in Wisconsin.

-He had practiced medicine in Wisconsin, South Dakota and Colorado moving from the dangerous silver mining town of Aspen to practice medicine in the “barren” unincorporated town of Craig, the family states.
+He had practiced medicine in Wisconsin, South Dakota and Colorado moving from the dangerous silver mining town of Aspen to practice medicine in the “barren” unincorporated town of Craig, according to the family.

 Downs is credited with treating people during the smallpox epidemic in 1914 and building the fist maternity hospital in the region, helping over 950 babies into the world.